spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 ##### Using a Database GUI Deployed to Cloud Foundry

 Another interesting option for keeping an eye on your MySQL instance is to use [PivotalMySQLWeb](https://github.com/pivotal-cf/PivotalMySQLWeb).
-In a nutshell, you can push PivotalMySQLWeb to your Cloud Foundry space and bind it to your MySql instance to introspect your MySQL service without having to use local tooling.
+In a nutshell, you can push PivotalMySQLWeb to your Cloud Foundry space and bind it to your MySQL instance to introspect your MySQL service without having to use local tooling.

 Check out the following project: